- Full-time PhD 2-4 years

 PhD in Chemistry

 Research in the Department of Chemistry spans all sub-disciplines, from theoretical physical chemistry to biological chemistry and antibody engineering.
-There are four research groups:
+There are six research themes:

 Why study Chemistry with us?